Former astronaut becomes first person to visit both space and the deepest place in the ocean

 Leading up to the dives, the three explorers underwent full briefs on the mission, schedule and research initiatives.

-But in terms of physical training, Rob McCallum, the co-founder of EYOS Expeditions the Ring of Fire expedition leader, says it's not quite like climbing Mount Everest or training for a space voyage.
+But in terms of physical training, Rob McCallum, the co-founder of EYOS Expeditions and the Ring of Fire expedition leader, says it's not quite like climbing Mount Everest or training for a space voyage.

 "These people are all adventurous, but you don't have to be an athlete to participate," McCallum tells CNN Travel.
 "This is something new, but not something to be feared."